 So the long-winded answer is, yes, sleep training is safe.

-While it is not the right choice to every family & not every family will need to sleep train, if you are in an unsustainable sleep situation but nervous to make a change for fear of harming your child in some way, I hope this helps put your mind at ease.
+While it is not the right choice for every family & not every family will need to sleep train, if you are in an unsustainable sleep situation but nervous to make a change for fear of harming your child in some way, I hope this helps put your mind at ease.

 GET SLEEP SUPPORT